HEnquist/camilladsp/README.md

 ### Volume
 The Volume filter is intended to be used as an additional volume control.

-Note that the pipeline includes a volume control for channel `Main` per default.
+Note that the pipeline includes a volume control for the `Main` fader per default, and it's not possible to select this fader for Volume filters.

-There are a total of five volume control channels, named `Main`, `Aux1`, `Aux2`,`Aux3` and `Aux4`.
+Volume filters may use the four additional faders, named `Aux1`, `Aux2`,`Aux3` and `Aux4`.
-TODO don't allow volume filters on Main!

-A Volume filter is configured to react to one of these controls.
+A Volume filter is configured to react to one of these faders.
-The volume can then be changed via the websocket, by changing the corresponding volume control.
+The volume can then be changed via the websocket, by changing the corresponding fader.
-A request to set the volume will be applied to all Volume filters listening to the corresponding `control`.
+A request to set the volume will be applied to all Volume filters listening to the affected `fader`.

 When the volume or mute state is changed, the gain is ramped smoothly to the new value.
 The duration of this ramp is set by the `ramp_time` parameter (unit milliseconds).
 The value must not be negative.
-If left out, it defaults to 200 ms.
+If left out or set to `null`, it defaults to 400 ms.
 The value will be rounded to the nearest number of chunks.

 Example Volume filter: